-The Department of Mines and Petroleum’s (DMP) overall target is to assess greater than 80 per cent of applications within the target timeline.
+The Department of Mines, Industry Regulation and Safety's (DMIRS) overall target is to assess greater than 80 per cent of applications within the target timeline.

 Each year the department processes around 7000–8000 applications.

 As an example, during 2014 the department received 3359 mining tenement applications.
 It processed 96 per cent of these within the target timeline of 65 business days.
 It also received 415 petroleum applications and 76 per cent of these were completed within the target timelines.

-DMP assigns case managers to large and complex projects and provides online application and approval tracking services.
-As part of its Digital DMP program, the department is aiming to conduct the bulk of its business online by July 2016.
+DMIRS assigns case managers to large and complex projects and provides online application and approval tracking services.
+As part of its Digital DMIRS program, the department is aiming to conduct the bulk of its business online by July 2016.

 Standard target timelines

-The Department of Mines and Petroleum (DMP) uses timeline targets to monitor and report on the department’s approval performance.
-Target timelines are set for standard key DMP approval processes.
+The Department of Mines, Industry Regulation and Safety (DMIRS) uses timeline targets to monitor and report on the department’s approval performance.
+Target timelines are set for standard key DMIRS approval processes.
 More complex, or non-standard, applications generally require more time to assess.
 Target timelines for key approval processes are provided in Table 1 below.
-DMP routinely reviews target timelines, staff resourcing levels and approval systems functionality to continually improve DMP’s approval process.
+DMIRS routinely reviews target timelines, staff resourcing levels and approval systems functionality to continually improve DMIRS’s approval process.

 |Key Approval Process||Target Timeline|